The Best Books for Babies Under 6 Months

 Black on White by Tana Hoban

-Black on White by Tana Hoban has big black and white pictures for your baby to look at.
+Black on White (click to view on Amazon) by Tana Hoban has big black and white pictures for your baby to look at.
 The book is available in hardcover or as a board book.
 This book does not have words, just pictures.
 But infants find the black and white images fascinating and love staring at them.
 This is a perfect book for the youngest of babies as their brains and eyes are developing the ability to understand the world!

 My First Soft Books

-My First Soft Books: This set of three black and white soft cloth books have high contrast pictures of letters, numbers, animals,and shapes.
+My First Soft Books (click to view on Amazon): This set of six black and white soft cloth books have high contrast pictures of letters, numbers, animals,and shapes.
 Each book is ten pages long.
 You can also use this type of book to capture your baby’s attention during tummy time or use them as flash cards.

 Look Look! by Peter Linenthal